 Even getting to the start line is a challenge.
 Before being accepted, participants must do a 300km (186 mi) pre-registration ride and then complete a series of ‘randonneuring’ events (200km, 300km, 400km and 600km) within the same calendar year as PBP.
 These are organised all over the world – Philip successfully completed his programme in Yorkshire, Wales, Somerset and Wiltshire.
 For good measure he also took part in the legendary Paris-Roubaix challenge as a little ‘light relief’!

 Where once PBP was contested by a few professionals as a demonstration of the bicycle’s potential, today the focus is on the ordinary rider, although PBP continues to attract competitive cyclists as well.
 Despite insistence that it isn’t a race, PBP offers trophies and prestige to the first finishers.
-For Philip, the aim will be completing this gruelling challenge within the 84-hour time limit and gaining sufficient sponsorship to achieve his target and support his chosen charities.
+For Philip, the aim was to complete this gruelling challenge within the 84-hour time limit and gain sufficient sponsorship to achieve his target and support his chosen charities.

-The significance of Philip’s minimum target of £3018 is that it equals the total number of kilometres that he will have ridden in the challenge itself together with all the qualifying events.
-He is raising this money through the ‘Just Giving’ website which can be visited here.
-We wish Philip the best of luck in his incredible challenge!
+The significance of Philip’s minimum target of £3018 is that it equals the total number of kilometres that he rode in the challenge itself together with all the qualifying events.
+Congratulations, Philip, on an incredible achievement.

 For more information, contact Philip at firstname.lastname@example.org or 07811 923464.